Bertrand Clauzel: Retirement and legacy

 Upon his return to France, he retired from active service, vigorously defending his actions before the deputies before withdrawing from public life.
-Historian James McDougall argues in his History of Algeria that General Bugeaud's actions to conclude a treaty subsequent to Clauzel's removal with Abd al-Qadir were short-sighted and only gave a defeated enemy time to regroup while extracting meaningless concessions but necessary if France was to strike at Constantine with the limited forces in theatre.
-MacDougall elsewhere argues Clauzel's arrangements with Tunisian rulers failed to completely understand Algeria as a unique political entity with its own challenges.
+Historian James McDougall argues in his History of Algeria that General Bugeaud's actions to conclude a treaty subsequent to Clauzel's removal with Abd al-Qadir were short-sighted, and only gave a defeated enemy time to regroup while extracting meaningless concessions but this course was necessary if France was to strike at Constantine with the limited forces in theatre.
+McDougall also argues Clauzel's arrangements with Tunisian rulers failed to completely understand Algeria as a unique political entity with its own challenges.
 Other assessments note the lack of political support in France which limited the success of Clauzel's actions in Algeria.

-He lived in retirement until his death from apoplexy at Château du Secourieu in Haute-Garonne in 1842.
+Clauzel lived in retirement until his death from apoplexy at Château du Secourieu in Haute-Garonne in 1842.

-Due to his donation to the Lourve of the Dropsical Woman and because it was the first painting to be donated to the Louvre Clauzel's name is at the top of the list on the plaque visible in the rotunda of Apollo.
+Because Clauzel donated the Woman with Dropsy, the first painting to be donated to the Louvre, Clauzel's name is at the top of the list on the plaque visible in the rotunda of Apollo.

-Clauzel's name is one of 660 French generals whose names are inscribed on the Arc de Triomphe, his name appearing at the top of column 34 on the west side.
+"Clauzel" is one of 660 names inscribed on the Arc de Triomphe, appearing at the top of column 34 on the west side.
 When asked on Saint Helena which of his generals was the most skilful, Napoleon named Clauzel along with Marshal Suchet and Étienne Maurice Gérard.